bebopluvr/github.io/index.md

 # Owncloud Server Quickstart
 This  guide is a quick start for administrators and users.
 For administrators, it describes how to
 - install and configure Owncloud
-- add user access to server with IP addresses and port 80
+- enable users to connect to Owncloud servers using server IP addresses and port 8080
-- add users
+- add user accounts

-For users, it explains how
+For users, it explains how to
 - connect to Owncloud servers using desktop or mobile clients

 ## For Administrators

 ### Installing and Configuring Owncloud Serverw

-### Adding  s IP address and port 8080?
+### Enabling Users to Connect to Owncloud Servers Using IP addresses and port 8080

 ### Adding user accounts

 ## For Users